foivospar/NED/README.md

 ## 1.Manipulate the emotion on a test video
 Download our pretrained manipulator from [here](https://drive.google.com/drive/folders/1fLAsB2msBcLnRJWlixXt-hJ8FeX3Az6T?usp=sharing) and unzip the checkpoint.
 We currently provide only the test scripts for the manipulator.

-Also, preprocess the test video for one of our target Youtube actors or use a new actor (requires training a new neural face renderer).
+Also, preprocess the test video for one of our target YouTube actors or use a new actor (requires training a new neural face renderer).

-For our Youtube actors, we provide pretrained renderer models [here](https://drive.google.com/drive/folders/1vBVeiBvVP_fZ5jPSv7yd7OsdiI22Mwnd?usp=sharing).
+For our YouTube actors, we provide pretrained renderer models [here](https://drive.google.com/drive/folders/1vBVeiBvVP_fZ5jPSv7yd7OsdiI22Mwnd?usp=sharing).
 Download the .zip file for the desired actor and unzip it.

 Then, assuming that preprocessing (in **test** mode) has been performed for the selected test video (see above), you can manipulate the expressions of the celebrity in this video by one of the following 2 ways: